si3nloong/sqlgen/docs/FAQ.md

 You may refer to [this guide](./MODELS.md).

+### How do I rename my table name?

+By default, `sqlgen` is using struct name as table name, but we also offer `sequel.Table` for user to rename their table name.
+For more details, you may refer to [here](./TABLE_NAME.md).

 ### I don't want primary key on my table, can I do that?

 Absolutely, yes.
 If you didn't specific the `pk`, `primary_key` or `auto_increment` value in struct tag, the primary key methods will not be generated.